Our passion is providing inspiration to help people write and share their stories.

 Write On, Door County is pleased to offer the Dick Scuglik Memorial Residency and Scholarship to a poet or other writer with demonstrated ability and interest in ekphrastic writing.
 The residency is awarded annually the third week of June.

 The selected writer will be paired with a Door County visual artist.
 The artist and writer will share work with each other.
 Each will create new work in response to other's work prior to the start of the residency.
 During the residency, both writer and artist will participate in a public event at which the new work is shared, along with a conversation about the creative process.
-For 2022, the visual artists will be the creative team at Popelka Trenchard Glass.
+For 2022, the visual artist will be ceramic artist and muralist Rebecca Carlton.

 While ekphrastic writing is most common in poetry, Write On welcomes applications from all genres, provided the work sample submitted fits the classification of ekphrasis.